lata04/SPLAENet/README.md

 # SPLAENet

-**"Emotion-aware Dual Cross-Attentive Neural Network with Label Fusion for Stance Detection in Misinformative Social Media Content"**
+**Emotion-aware Dual Cross-Attentive Neural Network with Label Fusion for Stance Detection in Misinformative Social Media Content**

 ## 📄 Paper Abstract
 Our paper proposes a novel approach to stance detection that incorporates emotion-aware dual cross-attention and label-aware fusion mechanisms.
 This model is designed specifically to handle misinformative content prevalent on social media platforms by leveraging both contextual and emotional signals from user-generated content.